-The Loan Estimate and Closing Disclosure must be used for most closedend consumer mortgages.
-Home equity lines of credit, reverse mortgages, or mortgages secured by a mobile home or by a dwelling that is not attached to real property (i.e., land) must continue to use current disclosure forms required by TILA and RESPA separately.
-The TILA-RESPA rule does not apply to loans made by persons who are not considered "creditors" because they make five or fewer mortgages as year.
+The Loan Estimate and Closing Disclosure must be used for most closed-end consumer mortgages secured by real property or a cooperative unit.
+Home equity lines of credit, reverse mortgages, and mortgages secured by a mobile home or by a dwelling (other than a cooperative unit) that is not attached to real property (i.e., land) must continue to use the preexisting disclosures under TILA and RESPA.
+The TILA-RESPA Rule generally1 does not apply to loans made by persons who are not considered "creditors" as defined in Regulation Z. (§ 1026.2(a)(17))

 Generally, the Loan Estimate and Closing Disclosure require the disclosure of categories of information that will vary due to the type of loan, the payment schedule of the loan, the fees charged, the terms of the transaction, and State law provisions.
 The extent of these variations cannot be shown on a single, static example.
 This Guide includes most of the requirements concerning completing the Loan Estimate and Closing Disclosure.
-However, this Guide may not illustrate all of the permutations of the information required or omitted from the Loan Estimate or Closing Disclosure for any particular transaction.
-Only the TILA-RESPA rule and its official interpretations can provide complete and definitive information regarding its requirements.
+There is additional information about completing the Loan Estimate and Closing Disclosure, including specific information about how to complete these forms for construction loans, in the TILA-RESPA Integrated Disclosure Rule Small Entity Compliance Guide (Compliance Guide), which is available at www.consumerfinance.gov/policy-compliance/guidance/ implementation-guidance/tila-respa-disclosure-rule/.
+However, these Guides may not illustrate all of the permutations of the information required or omitted from the Loan Estimate or Closing Disclosure for any particular transaction.
+Only the TILA-RESPA Rule and its Official Interpretations can provide complete and definitive information regarding its requirements.